EdwinTun98/tp/docs/DeveloperGuide.md

 ![Image](diagrams/Storage_Seq.png)

-**Warning**: Due to unexplained image exportation issues, some activation bars will have missing lines.
+**Warning**: Due to unexplained image exportation issues, some activation bars will have missing lines at the top.
 The original `.puml` files have complete activation bars.

 This UML sequence diagram illustrates the file read/write workflow: